Strilanc/Strilanc.github.io/_posts/2017-08-06-visualizing-entanglement.md

 I think it's fair to say that this visualization is not very good.

-First of all, the seperable-state indicators are really distracting.
+First of all, the separable-state indicators are really distracting.
 The two types of indicators aren't moving in similar ways.
 Putting both types in one display interferes with understanding, instead of reinforcing understanding.
-When I try to focus on the rotation/entanglement-case indicators, my eyes keep being drawn away by the seperable-case indicators swooping by.
+When I try to focus on the rotation/entanglement-case indicators, my eyes keep being drawn away by the separable-case indicators swooping by.

 Second, I have a hard time telling which indicator is which.
 The color coding isn't enough to keep them straight in my head.